robdevops/finbot/README.md

 # sharesight-bot

+_This project has no affiliation with Sharesight Ltd._

 ## Description
 * Daily trade notifications across all portfolios
 * Daily price movements of holdings over a defined threshold